Home

 Section 2 · The collection

-The eleven acquisition records, grouped by archetype
+The full acquisition-record collection, grouped by archetype

 Each card opens the underlying record — a sortable, filterable table of every transaction, source-cited and updated as new deals close.